Muterra/doc-golix/spec.md

 --------------------

-+ Add hello/goodbye to persistence commands?
 + Need to define required components for identity containers
 + Need to define deniable aliasing
 + Need to add nonce generation
 + Need to review whitepaper for anything I missed

-# Everything below this line is (probably) wrong

-## Service layer

-During handshake negotiation, Muse APIs create two unidirectional pipes.
-These two pipes may then be used to create an arbitrary number of secondary pipes between the two parties.

-**Generic API handshake:**

-1. Client creates 'hello' eico for upload pipe
-2. Client creates dynamic binding for 'hello' eico as upstream API pipe
-3. Client create EIAR for dynamic pipe
-4. Client pushes dynamic pipe, EICO over transport *as a single message*
-5. Client pushes EIAR as *separate* message (for security reasons)
-6. Server creates 'hello' eico for download pipe
-7. Server creates dynamic binding for 'hello' eico as downstream API pipe
-8. Server creates EIAR for dynamic pipe
-9. Server pushes dynamic pipe, EICO over transport *as a single message*
-10. Server pushes EIAR as *separate* message (for security reasons)

-Note that in most cases, it's a good idea for the client to **immediately** update the upstream pipe with an ACK to signify successful completion of 10.
-However, this is *not* a requirement and will vary from API to API.

-**Handshake excerpt where something goes wrong:**

-5. Client pushes EIAR
-6. Server pushes EINK

-**Updating dynamic API pipe:**

-1. Client creates new EICO frame
-2. Client updates dynamic binding
-3. Client pushes both over transport as single message
-4. Server responds with ACK

-**Closing the API session:**

-1. Client pushes debind for upstream API pipe
-2. Server acknowledges with debind request for downstream API pipe
-3. Client responds with ACK

-### Storage providers

-As the mediator between the transport layer and the Muse service layer, storage providers can expose both a physical and EIC API.
-The physical API requires a single bidirectional pipe and is a simple, unprotected pub/sub bytestream.

-**Prerequisites:**

-1. Establish transport mechanism.
-Should be single-purpose (ex: specific TCP/IP socket, single URL for http support, etc) and support messages (or otherwise-delimited transmissions)

-**Storage providers are unique on a Muse network in that they *must* at some level operate outside of an EIC pipe.** However, for increased security, the storage provider API may be nested within an EIC pipe.
-This allows onion routing protocols to exist natively (and coexist with traditional point-to-point routing as well).

-Required commands & messages:

-+ Publish
-+ Get
-+ Subscribe
-+ Unsub
-+ Ack
-+ Nak
-+ List subscriptions
-+ List bindings for MUID

-Subscribe behavior: let's say I subscribe to MUID123.
-The subscriber should expect the following behavior:

-1. SP will send client the MUID of any available resource with MUID123 as the public recipient;
-2. SP will send client the MUID of any available resource with MUID123 as the public author;
-3. SP will send client MUID123 of any modified dynamic binding address MUID123;
-4. Except if MUID123 was received from client, in which case, send nothing.

-These three cases should be differentiated in their return by a 1-byte ASCII control string prefix.

-**Notes:**

-+ (At some point there will need to be an SP discovery protocol)
-+ (At some point there will need to be a definition of the transport interface -- aka what criteria a transport mechanism must satisfy to support the muse protocol)
-+ SP "peering" agreements are handled independently of the protocol.
-+ This works on an unsecured bytestream, including those with relays.

-**EIC API:**

-Note that the EIC API uses eic-formatted debind, bind, and EIAR requests so that a storage provider can broadcast the message to a mesh storage system.

-Storage providers are a bidirectional API.
-Both endpoints are treated by the other as a storage provider.

-USE WEBSOCKETS WHEN USING THE INTERNET AS A TRANSPORT MECHANISM.

-Only APIs that require "on-the-wire" (as opposed to purely EIC-based) commands.

-Everything should be signed, even query/head/get requests, to mitigate (d)dos attacks.
-If you're looking for blazing performance, use a lower-level pipe.
-Service providers may very well provide this, using high-level muse for session handshakes.
-That would also allow specific low-level holes to be punched in firewalls at runtime for high-performance throughput; meanwhile, all high-level muse traffic would be verified by the network.
-Firewalls vs performance -- best of both worlds.

-Put is implicit.
-If an object arrives, it's a put request.
-Put should (?) be complemented by an ack/nak?

-Get

-Ack/Nak is important.
-Query is unnecessary; simply "get" or "head", then if NAK, it's unavailable.
-Head is useful for 'lightweight' clients, as well as (potentially) some buffering situations, plus as a shortform for query.
-Use a single ack/nak though; if more detail is desired it can be defined by an individual storage provider and transmitted within the api pipe.

-Put, Get, Head, Ack, Nak?

-Get, head, ack, nak: can (and should be!) all be contained within the API pipe.
-The question is, what do you need to be able to perform the initial handshake?